 We finally arrived at Tarangire National Park.
 We spent about an hour driving to the Tarangire Sopa Lodge where we are staying the night.
 We saw a huge flock of 18 female ostrich, some were having a sand bath.
-We then traveled on and saw a huge herd of elephant- lots of mums and babies.
-They were all down near the Tarangire River - which is a bit low at the moment, because it is the dry season.
-There were lots of palm trees along the banks and the elephants coming to meet from all directions.
+We then travelled on and saw a huge herd of elephants -lots of mums and babies.
+They were down near the Tarangire River - which is a bit low at the moment, because it is the dry season.
+There were lots of palm trees along the banks and the elephants were coming to meet up from all directions.
 You can tell they are very social animals.
 Lots of great pictures of them from afar and also very close up.

 We arrived at the resort and had a lovely buffet lunch around the pool.
 We now have a break before another safari at 4pm.
 I had better go and get ready to see more animals!!!

-We headed out into the reserve wondering what we could see that we haven't already seen, but there was more....
-We came across a herd of elephant down near the river again.
+We headed out into the reserve wondering what we could see that we haven't already seen, but there was more.... we came across a herd of elephants down near the river again.
 Some were heading down to the river and they were crossing close to our vehicle.
-We traveled a bit further and found another group right on the side of the road.
+We travelled a bit further and found another group right on the side of the road.
 The little ones were so cute and there was one baby bull elephant who was trying to scare us away.
 He was flaring his ears and running at us and raising his trunk- such a little man!!
 They then crossed the road near us and started throwing dirt in the air so we ended up getting a dust shower.
-The little boy then picked up a small rock in his trunk and tried to throw it at us-tough little guy
+The little boy then picked up a small clod in his trunk and tried to throw it at us -tough little guy

 We headed off again and found a lioness up a tree.
-She was sitting there watching everything around and having cat naps.
+She was sitting there watching us watching her and having cat naps.
 What a wonderful site to finish off the day.....